 - You will want to be sure not to skip sifting your powdered sugar.
 When you do not sift the sugar, you can end up with large clumps in the frosting.
 This then can clog your piping bag or doesn’t create a smooth texture when you frost your cakes.

-- This buttercream can be made with milk, heavy cream, half in half, coffee creamer, or water.
+- This buttercream can be made with whole milk, heavy cream, half in half, coffee creamer, or water.

 - The thicker the liquid (heavy cream or coffee creamer) the creamier the icing will be!